eric-zheng/eric-zheng/README.md

-# Hi there 👋
+# Eric Zheng's Profile

+I'm currently a Software Engineer interesting in Distributed Systems, Computer Architecture, and Machine Learning.
+I have domain expertise on Machine Learning and Blockchain.
+I code in C++, Python, and Rust.

 ## Highlighted Projects

-### Horizontally Fused Training Array
+### Horizontally Fused Training Array ✨

+This work is accepted in MLSys'21 (Fourth Conference on Machine Learning and Systems).

+Link to the publication: https://arxiv.org/abs/2102.02344 ⚡

 Our study reveals that single-accelerator training jobs can dominate the cluster-wide resource consumption when launched repetitively (e.g., for hyper-parameter tuning) while severely underutilizing the hardware.
-This is because DL researchers and practitioners often lack the required expertise to independently optimize their own workloads.
-We propose Horizontally Fused Training Array (HFTA), a new DL framework extension library that horizontally fuses the models from repetitive jobs deeply down to operators, and then trains those models simultaneously on a shared accelerator.
+Therefore, we propose Horizontally Fused Training Array (HFTA), a new DL framework extension that horizontally fuses models from repetitive jobs and trains them simultaneously on a shared accelerator.
-On three emerging DL training workloads and state-of-the-art accelerators (GPUs and TPUs), HFTA demonstrates strong effectiveness in squeezing out hardware utilization and achieves up to 15.1x higher training throughput vs. the standard practice of running each job on a separate accelerator.
+HFTA demonstrates great results on increasing hardware utilizations on GPU (V100, A100, RTX6000) and TPU (v3) on multiple benchmarks (DCGAN, PointNet, ResNet, MobileNet, Transformer, BERT).
+It achieves up to 15.1x higher training throughput compared to the traditional practice.

-Link to the publication: https://arxiv.org/abs/2102.02344

 <!--
 **eric-zheng/eric-zheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.